 PRC subsidiary is subject to PRC Enterprise Income Tax at 25%.
-No provision the PRC Enterprise Income Tax has been made as the subsidiary incorporated in the PRC had no assessable profits arising in the PRC for the year ended 31 March 2021 and 2020.
+No provision the PRC Enterprise Income Tax has been made as the subsidiary incorporated in the PRC had no assessable profits arising in the PRC for the years ended 31 March 2022 and 2021.

-Pursuant to the rules and regulations of the Cayman Islands and the British Virgin Islands ("BVI"), the Group is not subject to any income tax in the Cayman Islands and the BVI for the year ended 31 March 2021 and 2020.
+Pursuant to the rules and regulations of the Cayman Islands and the British Virgin Islands ("BVI"), the Group is not subject to any income tax in the Cayman Islands and the BVI for the years ended 31 March 2022 and 2021.